Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Data sources

 \section{Data sources}

-In this section, we describe (i) the publicly available datasets used for the analyses in this paper; and (ii) the publicly known properties of the related and as-yet unpublished datasets used by \cite{bruehl2025transients} and \cite{villarroel2025aligned}.
+In this section, we describe (i) the publicly available datasets used for the analyses in this paper; (ii) the publicly known properties of the related and as-yet unpublished datasets used by \cite{bruehl2025transients} and \cite{villarroel2025aligned}; and (iii) initial data quality concerns.
 Access to the unpublished datasets is not necessary for our evaluation of the analyses and claims in these papers.
+We use our own naming convention when referring to the datasets, using the symbols $A, S, W, P, V$, and $R$ (column 1 in Table \ref{tab_data_sets}), which are not used in the papers we have cited.

-The relationships between these published and unpublished datasets are illustrated in Figure \ref{fig_dbvenn} and defined in Table \ref{tab_data_sets}, where ``SVR22'' stands for Solano, Villarroel, and Rodrigo (2022), ``VEA25'' stands for \cite{villarroel2025aligned}, and ``BV25'' stands for \cite{bruehl2025transients}.
-We use our own naming convention when referring to datasets (see the symbol (``Sym.'') column in Table 1), which are not used in the papers we have cited.
+The relationships between these published and unpublished datasets are illustrated in Figure \ref{fig_dbvenn}, and defined in Table \ref{tab_data_sets}, which is structured to follow, when possible, the filter pipeline described by \cite{solano2022discovering}.
+Due to limited space, the following citation abbreviations are used in the table: \cite{solano2022discovering} (SVR22); \cite{villarroel2025aligned} (VEA25); \cite{villarroel2026response} v2 (VEA26); and \cite{bruehl2025transients} (BV25).